-The Roll consists of seven leather-bound volumes (the work of the binder Roger Powell) containing printed details of 66,375 fatalities.
+The original seven leather-bound volumes (the work of the binder Roger Powell) contain printed details of 66,375 fatalities.
 Entries are not arranged chronologically but by county, and within county by local government areas (many of which have changed since 1945).
 The lists are then alphabetical by surname and give details of the residential address, place of death and family relationship (e.g., "wife of...", "son of...").
 One volume covers deaths on board ship and deaths abroad (including civilian deaths in prison camps).
-This volume also has addenda for the whole Roll.
+This volume also has addenda for all seven volumes.

 The books are kept just outside the entrance to St George's Chapel at the west end of Westminster Abbey, in a case designed by a former Surveyor of the Fabric, Stephen Dykes Bower.
 One volume is always open on display and pages are turned periodically.
 Specific entries can be seen by arrangement with the Dean’s Verger (preferably with advance notice).

-At the service on 23rd May 2017 to mark the centenary of the Commonwealth War Graves Commission two supplementary books were processed through the Abbey and presented to the Dean at the High Altar.
-These contain several hundred new names, many of them who died overseas, uncovered by recent research, who had been missed from the original listings.
+At a service on 23rd May 2017 to mark the centenary of the Commonwealth War Graves Commission two supplementary books were processed through the Abbey and presented to the Dean at the High Altar.
+These contain several hundred new names uncovered by recent research, many of whom died overseas and had been missed from the original listings.